 Sandra’s son Chris had always done fine in school.
 He hated writing and English (thought he was “bad” at it) but otherwise got pretty good grades.
 Sandra knew Chris had a bright future awaiting him, starting with him getting in to his first choice universities.

-You can perhaps imagine her concern when Chris hit Grade 11 and his grades started to drop.
+Sandra was taken aback when Chris hit Grade 11 and his grades started to drop.
 And kept dropping.
 It dawned on Sandra that Chris had sailed through school mostly on his natural smarts, but didn’t actually know what to do when things got hard.

 He had no system for getting or staying organized.
 No matter what she said or tried to do to help, nothing stuck.

 Even as his grades dropped, Chris continued to feel pretty confident in most of his subjects – after years of thinking he was “good” at most of his subjects, he’d never learned how to actually study.

 Doing worse on his homework and tests made him less interested in spending time on them.
 He started to check out of school and his once (mostly) healthy video game hobby turned into playing for hours every day after school.

 Sandra was worried about his well-being.
 And she realized he didn’t have the skills he would need for college – or even to get into the colleges he dreamed of – and went into full panic mode.
 Chris’ marks were scattered but mostly in the 70s.
 Chris and Sandra both knew that he needed to bring his marks up to an 85% average to be considered by his top choice colleges.
 But neither of them knew how.

 They needed a practical plan for him to get back on track with school.
 And they wanted a clear road map for putting his best foot forward on his university applications.